jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-2c.md

 After replacing the stock employed with ordinary profits, the remainder is more in the coarse than in the precious metal.

 {{< s v="78" >}} The profits of silver miners are not very great in Peru.

-When anyone undertakes to work a new mine in Peru, he is seen a man destined to ruin.
+- When anyone undertakes to work a new mine in Peru, he is seen a man destined to ruin.
-He is shunned by everybody.

 Mining is considered as a lottery.

 The prizes do not compensate the blanks, though many adventurers are tempted to lose their fortunes in such unprosperous projects.

 {{< s v="79" >}} New mines are encouraged in Peru because the sovereign derives a big part of his revenue from silver mining.